todd-herbert/absolute-mouse/README.md

     AbsoluteMouse.click(50, 50);    //Middle of screen
 }
 ```

 ### Screen Dimensions
-By default, absolute-mouse interprets co-ordinates as "percentages" (as in above example).
+By default, absolute-mouse interprets co-ordinates as "percentages" (see example above).
 You are encouraged to adjust this to suit your needs, by either:

 ```cpp
 // Passing your dimensions during setup, or